awsdocs/aws-greengrass-developer-guide/doc_source/lra-cli.md

 ## Create the Greengrass Function<a name="lra-cli-create-function"></a>

-After the resources are created, create the Greengrass function using `[CreateFunctionDefinition](http://docs.aws.amazon.com/greengrass/latest/apireference/createfunctiondefinition-post.html)` and grant the function access to the resource:
+After the resources are created, use the `[CreateFunctionDefinition](http://docs.aws.amazon.com/greengrass/latest/apireference/createfunctiondefinition-post.html)` command to create the Greengrass function and grant the function access to the resource:

 ```